jktr/hcloud-packer-templates/README.md

 The resulting images are intended to support a Terraform-based (or custom) workflow that feels close to the one of native Hetzner VMs.

-Hetzner's server infrastructure (mirrors, repos, DNS, DHCP) and configuration endpoints are used where possible.
+Hetzner's server infrastructure (mirrors, repos, DNS, NTP, DHCP) and configuration endpoints are used where possible.
 This necessarily involves some analysis of their (partially undocumented) setups and translations of these to our images, so this may become outdated, may